-STRUCTURAL ALERATION means any change to structural supporting elements of a structure including but not limited to foundations, exterior load-bearing walls, door and window openings, roof, and access/egress components (such as decks or porches).
+STRUCTURAL ALERATION means any change to structural supporting elements of a structure including but not limited to foundations, exterior load-bearing walls, door and window openings, roof, and access/egress components (such as decks or porches), which does not increase the exterior dimensions of height or footprint.
 For the purposes of this bylaw, full removal of a structure or structural component and replacing it in its entirety constitutes structural alteration.
-Repairs, maintenance, including building levelling, or installations, that do not alter the size of the building or other structure or involve the rearrangement or replacement of structural supporting elements does not constitute structural alteration.
-(Bylaw 2021-15 passed on August 3, 2022)
+Repairs, maintenance, or installations that do not alter the size of the building or other structure or involve the rearrangement or replacement of structural supporting elements does not constitute structural alteration.
+(Bylaw 2019-15 passed on February 24, 2021)